 With a focus on sculptural works, his process involves collecting historical, culturally imbued items, altering them and placing them into a contemporary urban context.

-Masimba Hwati was born in 1982 in Highfield, Zimbabwe.
-He graduated from the Harare Polytechnic in 2003, and has continued to live and work in the capital city.
+Masimba Hwati graduated from the Harare Polytechnic in 2003, and has continued to live and work in the capital city.

-Most recently, Hwati was the featured artist for SMAC Gallery’s presentation at Art Brussels in Brussels , Belgium in April 2017.
+In 2017, Hwati was the featured artist for SMAC Gallery’s presentation at Art Brussels in Brussels, Belgium.
 In 2015, Hwati was one of three artists selected for Pixels Of Ubuntu/Unhu, curated by Raphael Chikukwa for the Zimbabwean Pavilion at the 56th Venice Biennale.
 Hwati was the winner of the Cape Town Art Fair’s Special Projects Section: Tomorrows/Today, with his solo presentation: don’t worry be happy.
 The presentation formed part of Consuming Us, an exhibition curated by Azu Nwagbogu and Ruth Simbao.

 Solo exhibitions include: Instruments of Memory / Simbi dzeNdangariro at SMAC Gallery in Stellenbosch in 2016; don’t worry be happy, part of Tomorrows/Today for the Special Project Section at the Cape Town Art Fair in 2016; Quantumlogik at Gallery Delta in Zimbabwe in 2014 and Facsimiles of Energy in 2011, also at Gallery Delta in Harare, Zimbabwe.